blockchainsllc/in3/python/docs/documentation.md

 - `From` _hex str_ - Address of the sender account.
 - `to` _hex str_ - Address of the receiver account.
 Left undefined for a contract creation transaction.
-- `gas` _int_ - Gas for the transaction miners and execution in wei.
-Will get multiplied by `gasPrice`.
-Use in3.eth.account.estimate_gas to get a calculated value.
-Set too low and the transaction will run out of gas.
 - `value` _int_ - (optional) Value transferred in wei.
 The endowment for a contract creation transaction.
 - `data` _hex str_ - (optional) Either a ABI byte string containing the data of the function call on a contract, or in the case of a contract-creation transaction the initialisation code.
 - `gasPrice` _int_ - (optional) Price of gas in wei, defaults to in3.eth.gasPrice.
 Also know as `tx fee price`.
 Set your gas price too low and your transaction may get stuck.
 Set too high on your own loss.